VSA Emerging Young Artists Program

 Every year, hundreds of emerging young artists living with disabilities compete to be included in a curated exhibition, formed around a unique theme, to be displayed in Washington, D.C. and then toured around the nation.
 After a rigorous adjudication process, 15 artists are selected to showcase their work and receive: 1) a $20,000 grand prize, a $10,000 first prize award, a $6,000 second prize award, and 12 $2,000 awards of excellence; 2) 2 days of all-expenses paid professional development workshops in Washington, D.C.; and 3) the opportunity to have their work displayed in an exhibition that opens in Washington, D.C. and tours for one year around the United States.

-This year, 2015, the Kennedy Center celebrates the 25th ADA/40th VSA Anniversary Celebration, which honors the history, art, and culture of the disability community.
-The Celebration will include a retrospective featuring the work of previous VSA Emerging Young Artist Program participants at the Center in July 2015.
-During this time, the 2014 VSA Emerging Young Artists Program exhibition, The Journey, will continue to tour venues across the country.
+In 2015 the Kennedy Center celebrated the 25th ADA/40th VSA Anniversary Celebration, which honored the history, art, and culture of the disability community.
+The Celebration, which took place in July at the Center, included Focus Forward, a retrospective featuring the work of previous VSA Emerging Young Artist Program participants.

 2014: The Journey